Treatment for stomach cancer

 Chemotherapy

 Chemotherapy is also used to treat stomach cancer.
 You may have chemotherapy before and after surgery to reduce the risk of the cancer coming back.
-Sometimes you might have chemotherapy with radiotherapy (chemoradiation) after surgery.
+It may sometimes be given with radiotherapy, this is called chemoradiation.

 Treating stomach cancer that has spread

 Sometimes, surgery is used to relieve the symptoms of stomach cancer that has spread.
-For example, it may be used if the cancer is causing a blockage (obstruction).
+For example, it may be used if the cancer is causing an obstruction (blockage).

 Chemotherapy may be used to treat stomach cancer that has spread.
 It may be given on its own when an operation is not possible.

-Sometimes, a targeted therapy drug called trastuzumab is given with chemotherapy to treat stomach cancer that has spread.
-Trastuzumab is not suitable for everyone.
+Sometimes, immunotherapy or a targeted therapy drug such as trastuzumab is given.
+This may be at the same time as chemotherapy.
+These are used to treat stomach cancer that has spread and where surgery has not been possible.
+They may not be suitable for everyone.
 Your cancer doctor or specialist nurse can explain whether trastuzumab may help you.

 If the cancer has spread and you decide not to have chemotherapy, you might have treatment to control your symptoms.
-You will usually see doctors or nurses who specialise in symptom control (palliative or supportive care).
+You will usually meet doctors or nurses who specialise in symptom control.
+This is called palliative or supportive care.

-If you are having problems with symptoms, you can see a member of the palliative care team at any time during treatment.
+If you are having problems with symptoms, you can talk with a member of the palliative care team at any time during treatment.

 Date reviewed